 Just this week, we commemorated International Holocaust Remembrance Day.
 The difference between the status of the American Jewish community today and 75 years ago cannot be overstated.
 Then, while Jews were being slaughtered in Europe, the American Jewish community made many well-documented attempts to seek the assistance of and intervention from the United States.
 In 1944, the United States rejected several appeals to bomb the railroads leading to Auschwitz.
 The State Department sat on its hands as Jewish refugees sought to come to the land of the free.
-President Roosevelt was even made aware of the systematic, mass murder of Jews taking place, and took no action for over one year.
+President Franklin D. Roosevelt was even made aware of the systematic, mass murder of Jews taking place, and took no action for over one year.
 Of course, and thankfully, the United States later played a vital role in liberating concentration camps, including Buchenwald in Germany in April 1945.

-The special relationship between the United States and the State of Israel began immediately after David Ben-Gurion declared its birth, when President Truman recognized the new Jewish state on that same date.
+The special relationship between the United States and the State of Israel began immediately after David Ben-Gurion declared its birth, when President Harry S. Truman recognized the new Jewish state on that same date.
 The relationship has only expanded over the years.
 But it hasn’t been without its challenges.
 In 1982, for instance, the Reagan administration asked Congress to increase its already significant military aid to Israel and Egypt.
 Later that year, then-Prime Minister Menachem Begin visited Capitol Hill for hearings related to the proposed aid package and Israel’s policies.

 The hearing was described, in a New York Times article by a U.S. senator, as follows: “I’ve never seen such an angry session with a foreign head of state.”
-And when then-Senator Joe Biden threatened Begin with cutting off U.S. aid to Israel, Begin responded forcefully: “Don’t threaten us with cutting off your aid.
+And when then-Sen. Joe Biden threatened Begin with cutting off U.S. aid to Israel, Begin responded forcefully: “Don’t threaten us with cutting off your aid.
 It will not work.
 I am not a Jew with trembling knees!”
 While Begin’s strong, poignant words remain a source of pride for Jews around the world, the exchange reflected the great tension between the nations at that time.

 Today things are different.
-Whether you believe the Trump vision is a positive or not, we must recognize and celebrate how far we have come as a Jewish people, both in America and around the world.
+Whether you believe that the Trump vision is positive or not, we must recognize and celebrate how far we have come as a Jewish people, both in America and around the world.
 This, of course, is something we cannot take for granted.
 It is beyond dispute that there are certain members of the American political establishment that have taken an aggressive and hostile position vis-à-vis

 And as we, American Jews, appropriately expend much of our energy in combating the meteoric rise of anti-Semitism and anti-Semitic attacks on our streets and in our synagogues, we must take a moment to recognize that we have made great strides in the United States; that we are welcomed with open arms in the halls of Congress and the White House alike; and that our eternal Jewish homeland, Israel, is respected by the leaders of the most powerful nation in the world.

 The feeling in the White House was one of joy and pride about where we are as a Jewish people, and the status which Israel has earned in Washington, D.C.
 And while Trump’s plan was just unveiled, there is no question that the work has just begun.
-The Jewish people and Israel must continue to walk with pride and strength, because it is only with these characteristics that we can continue to flourish as a people.
+The Jewish people and Israel must continue to walk with pride and strength because it is only with these characteristics that we can continue to flourish as a people.